 - Without caffeine, so it doesn’t cause nervousness and insomnia

 - Healthy and nutritious, since it is 100% natural forest product.
-It contains carbohydrates, protein, fat, sugar and sodium
+It contains carbohydrates, protein, fat, sugar, and sodium

-Gathering and natural drying of acorns
+Gathering and drying

 Drying in the oven

 You can also dry acorns in the oven.
-Heat the oven at 70 degrees Celsius and dry acorns for about twenty minutes.
-You can also dry them on a tray in the apartment, but in this case, you should dry it at least for a month.
+Heat the oven at 70 degrees Celsius and dry them for about twenty minutes.
+You can also dry them on a tray in the apartment, but in this case, you should do it at least for a month.
 Just be careful to place them somewhere dry, because otherwise they will quickly develop mold and multiply microorganisms, which will destroy the acorns.

 Store the acorns